eernstg/dep-configured-imports/DEP-configured-imports.md

 Pure logical and/or operators can already be implemented by conditionally importing intermediate libraries with further conditional exports.
 It's verbose, but expected to be rarely needed.
 If it is needed, the extra library might actually correspond to a meaningful abstraction.

 ### String expressions.
-Instead of having separate condition expressions and string literals, the entire `uri` could be a string expression, allowing (some) string interpolations, or even conditional expressions choosing between strings.
+Instead of having separate condition expressions and string literals, the entire `configuredUri` could be a string expression, allowing (some) string interpolations, or even conditional expressions choosing between strings.

 If the import `uri` can embed the value of a system environment property, then there is no way for tools to enumerate the possible imports.
 A tool will at most be able to analyze a library with regard to a set of known configurations, but will not be able to determine the possible configurations.